iojupiter/Foodscan/README.md

 # Foodscan
 Cordova app that scans barcodes on food elements and retrieves their nutritional information

+# Technologies used
+1. Python Flask
+2. Pika RabbitMQ
+3. Apache Cordova
+4. HTML, CSS, Javascript

+# Architecture
 Frontend:
->Cordova
+Cordova:
--cordova.plugins.barcodeScanner to scan barcodes -Javascript template engine that loads UI
+cordova.plugins.barcodeScanner to scan barcodes Javascript template engine that loads UI

 Installing
 Enter cordova run android in root directory

 Backend:
->Python:
+Python:
 -flask for HTTP
 -Pika for message passing
->RabbitMQ
+-RabbitMQ
->cURL cmd
+-cURL cmd

 FoodscanAPI.py
 -Sets up a local network (LAN) api access point that the Cordova client can pass data to.
 (Set ip to computer ip at bottom of method)